Junior Caminero: 2022

+2023: MLB debut

 Caminero was assigned to the High-A Bowling Green Hot Rods at the start of the 2023 season.
 He was promoted to the Double-A Montgomery Biscuits after slashing .356/.409/.685 with 11 home runs, 32 RBI, and 30 runs scored in 36 games played with the Hot Rods.
 Caminero was selected to play in the 2023 All-Star Futures Game.
 In 81 games for Montgomery, he hit .309/.373/.548 with 20 home runs and 62 RBI.
 On September 22, 2023, Caminero was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut on September 23.
 Caminero won the 2023 Southern League Most Valuable Player Award and Top MLB Prospect Award for his performance with Montgomery.

+2024

 Caminero was optioned to the Triple–A Durham Bulls to begin the 2024 season.
 He suffered a quad injury three games into Durham's season and spent the next two weeks on the injured list.
 He suffered a more serious quad injury on May 28, 2024.
-In 81 games for the Rays, he hit .248/.299/.424 with six home runs and 18 RBI.
+In 43 games for the Rays, he hit .248/.299/.424 with six home runs and 18 RBI.

 Following the season, Caminero played winter league baseball for the Leones del Escogido of the Dominican Professional Baseball League.
 In Game 7 of the championship series, Caminero hit a go-ahead home run off Jairo Asencio, the closer of the Tigres del Licey in the top of the ninth inning leading to a championship for Leones.